awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-summary.md

-# Understanding the Manifest Summary<a name="tm-debugging-summary"></a>
+# Understanding the manifest summary<a name="tm-debugging-summary"></a>

 The manifest summary contains the following information\.
-+ Error information about [Terminal Manifest Content Errors](tm-debugging.md#tm-error-category-combined-terminal) encountered during validation\.
++ Error information about [Terminal manifest content errors](tm-debugging.md#tm-error-category-combined-terminal) encountered during validation\.
-+ Error location information for [Non Terminal JSON Line Validation Errors](tm-debugging.md#tm-error-category-non-terminal-errors) in the training and testing datasets\.
++ Error location information for [Non terminal JSON line validation errors](tm-debugging.md#tm-error-category-non-terminal-errors) in the training and testing datasets\.
 + Error statistics such as the total number of invalid JSON Lines found in the training and testing datasets\.

-The manifest summary is created during training if there are no [Terminal Manifest File Errors](tm-debugging.md#tm-error-category-terminal)\.
-To get the location of the manifest summary file \(*manifest\_summary\.json*\), see [Getting the Validation Results](tm-debugging-getting-validation-data.md)\.
+The manifest summary is created during training if there are no [Terminal manifest file errors](tm-debugging.md#tm-error-category-terminal)\.
+To get the location of the manifest summary file \(*manifest\_summary\.json*\), see [Getting the validation results](tm-debugging-getting-validation-data.md)\.

 **Note**
 [Service errors](tm-debugging.md#tm-error-category-service) and [manifest file errors](tm-debugging.md#tm-error-category-terminal) are not reported in the manifest summary\.
-For more information, see [Terminal Errors](tm-debugging.md#tm-error-categories-terminal)\.
+For more information, see [Terminal errors](tm-debugging.md#tm-error-categories-terminal)\.

-For information about specific manifest content errors, see [Terminal Manifest Content Errors](tm-debugging-aggregate-errors.md)\.
+For information about specific manifest content errors, see [Terminal manifest content errors](tm-debugging-aggregate-errors.md)\.

-## Manifest Summary File Format<a name="tm-manifest-summary-file"></a>
+## Manifest summary file format<a name="tm-manifest-summary-file"></a>

 A manifest file has 2 sections, `statistics` and `errors`\.